yuantn/MI-AOD/README.md

 ## Repository Contributor

 In this repository, we reimplemented RetinaNet on PyTorch based on [mmdetection](https://github.com/open-mmlab/mmdetection).
+Thanks for their contribution.

 ## License
 This project is released under the [Apache 2.0 license](https://github.com/yuantn/mi-aod/blob/master/LICENSE).